Unbewohnte/FTU/README.md

 The server and the client needs to communicate with packets according to certain rules, given by a [protocol](https://github.com/Unbewohnte/FTU/tree/main/protocol).

-In my implementation there is only one basic packet template with fixed fields.
-The packets are divided into several groups by its headers, this way my basic packet`s template can be used in many ways, without need of creating a brand-new packet with a different kind of a template.
+The packet has its header and body.
+They are divided into several groups of use by headers, this way we can specify what kind of data is stored inside packet`s body and react accordingly.

-Thus, with a connection and a way of communication, the server will send a fileinfo packet to a client that describes a filename and its size.
-The client will have the choice of accepting or rejecting the packet.
+Thus, with a connection and a way of communication, the sender will send some packets with necessary information about the file to the receiver that describe a filename, its size and a checksum.
+The client (receiver) will have the choice of accepting or rejecting the packet.
 If rejected - the connection will be closed and the program will exit.
 If accepted - the file will be transferred via packets.

 ---